 School-age children, between the age of 6 to 19 years should have an eye check every 1 to 2 years, as this is the period in which myopia typically begins to develop.

 Adults should have their eyes checked every 2 to 4 years to not only detect myopia, but also other age-related eye conditions such as presbyopia, cataract, age-related macular degeneration, and glaucoma.

 The earlier myopia is detected, the earlier its treatment and management strategies can commence.
-This reduces the likelihood that myopia will progress into its more sever forms and subsequently, lowering the risk of developing significant vision loss later in life.
+This reduces the likelihood that myopia may progress into its more severe forms and subsequently, lowering the risk of developing significant vision loss later in life.

 People with myopia have several available options to correct their myopia to produce clear vision for distance and near viewing.
 Some of the common strategies to correct myopia include the following:

 Spectacles have concave lenses that focus light rays entering the eye onto the retina and are the most common form of correction for myopia.
 Children whose myopia is still progressing need to undergo regular eye checks and have new lenses made as their prescription changes.
 Regular spectacles provide clear vision but do not slow the progression of myopia.

 Contact lenses are thin corrective lenses that are placed directly onto the front surface of the eye.
 Like spectacles, contact lenses direct incoming light rays onto the retina.
 People usually begin to use contact lenses during their teenage years.
 Like spectacles, contact lenses help provide clear vision but they do not slow the progression of myopia.